 The wards that have a high proportion of children in poverty are clustered in or around the central area of Gateshead and include Felling (40.4%), High Fell (33.8%) and Deckham (33.1%).
 Small pockets of significant child poverty are evident in Old Fold, North Felling, Beacon Lough East, Springwell Estate and Sheriff Hill, where more than 4 in 10 children live in families below the poverty line.

 Personal Tax Credits Related Statistics, Children in Low-Income Families Local Measure HMRC 2016 (GOV.uk website)

-End Child Poverty - Map of the UK, Loughborough University Centre for Research in Social Policy, Sep 2017 (endchildpoverty website)
+End Child Poverty - Local indicators of child poverty, Loughborough University Centre for Research in Social Policy, 2017/18 (endchildpoverty website)